lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/architecture/architecture_control.md

         privileged: true
 ```

-Create the pod using the kubectl apply command and specify the name of your YAML manifest:
+Create the pod using the kubectl apply command and specify the name of your YAML manifest using the Azure Cloud Shell editor:

 ```
 kubectl-nonadminuser apply -f nginx-privileged.yaml